merovex-archival/merovex.github.io/_posts/2014-08-24-so-im-building-a-vo-sound-booth.markdown

 ### Stage 1: Sound-Proofing for an Isolation Booth

 Because most articles mix the two concepts, there's a lot lost in translation.
 The [Wikipedia article on STC](http://en.wikipedia.org/wiki/Sound_transmission_class) gives a pretty good guide of what you need to soundproof adequately.
-There's also a [market paper](http://www.bdcuniversity.com/sites/default/files/MakingWallsQuiet090109.pdf) which is informative.
 STC is roughly a decibel sound-attenuation.

 The STC shows the decibel reduction from one space to the next.
 If there is a sound at 90db in one space with an STC 30 wall, then 60db pass into the other space.
 There are plenty of [decibel loudness comparisons](http://www.gcaudio.com/resources/howtos/loudness.html) available.
 Most home theaters have a decibel rating of 100db; so an STC 60 would reduce the sound to 40db.